natloose/Keyboard_Speed_Test_Python/README.md

 Calculate your keyboard typing speed in words per minute (WPM).

 1. Press START to receive a randomly selected sentence that you must write down in the input section below in as quick as time as possible.
-2. Once finished you can either click the STOP! button or click Enter on your keyboard to stop.
+2. Once finished click STOP! or hit Enter on your keyboard
-3. If your input is equal to the randomly generated sentence then your time and WPM will be displayed with a success message.
+3. If input is equal to the randomly generated sentence your time and WPM will be displayed with a success message.
    If your input does not equal the randomly generated sentence you will recieve an incorrect input message.